 If a person wants to boost their fiber intake, the best strategy is to add one serving a day.
-A person should also drink plenty of water to help the fiber dissolve better.
+An individual should also drink plenty of water to help the fiber dissolve better.

-To reduce gas, it may not be necessary to remove all of these types of foods from the diet.
+To reduce gas, a person may not need to remove all of these types of food from their diet.

 - not chewing gum

 - not eating hard candy